 “It was important to me to open my firm in Cincinnati, where I was born and raised.
 I strongly believe in giving back to the community and, in my opinion, there is no community that is more deserving or more in need of our firm’s support than Cincinnati.”

 As part of her efforts to give back to the community, Daryle has served as an attorney advisor for the Mason High School Mock trial team where the students learn to think critically and learn about courtroom etiquette.
-Daryle is a contract attorney with the Ohio Domestic Violence Network where she represents victims of domestic violence in various capacities.
+Tibbs Law Office contracts with the Ohio Domestic Violence Network where our attorneys represent victims of domestic violence in various capacities.
 From 2013 through 2015, Daryle served on the Board of Directors for Living Hope Transitional Homes, a non-profit organization which helped homeless women and children transition from homelessness to self-sufficiency.
 In December 2018, Daryle became the Public Defender of the City of Springdale Mayor’s Court.

 Daryle received her juris doctor from Capital University in January, 2010.
 She received an endorsement for her pro bono work with the Ohio Public Defender’s Office and practiced as a legal intern through Capital’s Legal Clinic.
 After finishing her legal education, Daryle worked as an Associate Attorney for the Law Office of Joseph C. Lucas.
 Daryle obtained her license in the State of Ohio in May, 2011 and in the Commonwealth of Kentucky in May, 2016.